atbaker/docker-tutorial/intro/README.rst

 What's next?
 ------------

 Congratulations, you're now a budding dockeristo/a!
-If there is any swag left at the front of the class, you should grab some.

 If you want to keep working with docker, check out the advanced tutorial in this repo for other cool projects to check out.